 our footprint

 Elements has been calculating its carbon footprint (CO2e) since 2019.
-This project was initiated together with our sustainability coordinator and CO2logic, an independent environmental consultancy agency.
-One’s emissions must be calculated first to be able to draw up emission reduction plans.
+This project was initiated together with our sustainability coordinator, Nelson, and CO2logic, an independent environmental consultancy.
+Calculating your emissions is necessary for drawing up an emission reduction plan.

-Emissions are calculated on the basis of data provided by a company such as amount of kWh consumed for electricity, liters of gasoline, incoming goods, outgoing packages, as well as emission factors drawn up by specialized institutes such as the English DEFRA or the French ADEME.
-The emissions of all greenhouse gases are converted into CO2 equivalents, i.e., CO2e.
+This is how it works: Emissions are calculated based on data provided by a company, such as the amount of kWh used for electricity, liters of gasoline, incoming goods, outgoing packages and emission factors drawn up by specialized institutes such as the English DEFRA or the French ADEME.
+The emissions of all greenhouse gases are converted into CO2 equivalents, i.e. CO2e.

 Emissions are divided into 3 categories depending on where they occur in the supply chain.